SIBench/Awesome-Visual-Spatial-Reasoning/README.md

 # Contributing

 > We welcome contributions to this repository!
-If you'd like to contribute, please follow these steps:
+If you would like to contribute, please follow these steps:
 >
 > - Fork the repository.
 > - Create a new branch with your changes.